-How do we know that being part of the Boy Scout program really works when talking about positive character development?
+How do we know that being part of the program really works when talking about positive character development?
 Because we prove it.
 Check out the 2015 from Tuft's University study that tracked youth involved in Scouts along with those who are not involved.
 A summary of the results can be found here.

 Check out the Marketing and Membership Hub.
 A great resource with recruiting tools, resources and materials to help build and strengthen your unit.
 Find out how to use social media to get your message out.
 Review recent case studies on recruiting techniques used in other parts of the country and how what they found can help you!

-Inside information to share about Boy Scouts
+Inside information to share about Boy Scouts of America:

-We all believe that being involved with Boy Scouts helps build a better boy and now there is proof of character development.
+We all believe that being involved with Boy Scouts helps build a better youth and now there is proof of character development.
 Check out the study released in 2015 from Tuft's University that tracks youth involved in Scouts along with those who are not involved.
 A summary of the results can be found here.

 Get to know the families in your community: MILLENNIALS